mossadhelali/twitter-hate-speech/README.md

 ## How To Run

-1. Download the necessary data for feature extraction `python download_data.py`
+1. Download the necessary data for feature extraction:

+    `python download_data.py`

-2. Run the code to train on train, and give train, dev accuracy and test predictions as test_predictions.tsv `python main.py`
+2. Run the code to train on train, and give train, dev accuracy and test predictions as test_predictions.tsv:

+    `python main.py`

 ### Libraries Required: